 Commands are simply entered as ASCII text.
 Upper or lower case does not matter as long as the string is not forwarded somewhere else in converse mode or stored as text with the command "J".
 An empty string is an unknown command!
 The command "R" is similar to a power-on reset.

 An on-line list of all available commands is available with the command "?".
-The list is different for the ATNC, EATNC or MATNC.
-The example below shows the EATNC reply:
+The list is different for the ATNC, AATNC, EATNC, MATNC, RATNC or SATNC.
+The example below shows the SATNC reply:

 Many commands may include one or more parameters.
 Only the parameters typed after the command letter will be modified.
 If no valid parameter follows the command letter, the parameters actually stored in RAM will be displayed.

-Two different values are specified for the p-persistance.
+Two different values are specified for the p-persistance with the command "T".
 The first value is the conventional p-persistance waiting for an inactive DCD.
 The second, much lower value, ignores the DCD to allow some degraded communication even in the case of continuous interference.
 The second value can be set to zero to improve the transfer rate and link efficiency in the case interference is not expected.
 Both numbers are divided by 65536 to obtain the probability to transmit.

 The NBP retry parameters (command "P") are only used with NBP over radio.
 They have no effect in the KISS mode nor in the "inverse" HDLC-KISS mode (MATNC).
 In addition to the maximum number of retries Nmax and retry time constant Tretry, the MINBLOK congestion-control parameter is also specified in the same command:

-All timing and retry parameters shown in the above examples are appropriate for an 1.2288Mbps link using a ZIF-BPSK transceiver.
-MINBLOK=5 is appropriate for an ATNC or MATNC with 15 or 16 available memory blocks or an EATNC with a LPC2368 and 20 available memory blocks.
-For an EATNC with a LPC2387 and 45 available memory blocks a higher MINBLOK=15 is recommended.
+MINBLOK=5 is appropriate for an ATNC or MATNC with 15 available memory blocks or an EATNC with a LPC2368 and 20 available memory blocks.
+For an EATNC or SATNC with a LPC2387 and 45 available memory blocks a higher MINBLOK=15 is recommended.
 MINBLOK=30 may make sense in an AATNC with a LPC2387 and 55 available memory blocks to avoid blocking the local loop with large amounts of data.